YuyinMa/note/paper/节能移动计算SI/draft.md

 ​	1)  $\Theta *$ belongs to the feasible set.

-​	2) $\forall \Theta, F(\Theta) \le F(\Theta)$
+​	2) $\forall \Theta, F(\Theta*) \le F(\Theta)$ .

-​	For the problem of selecting optimal services with shortest response time while considering mobility, the vector   $\Theta= (θ_1, . . . , θ_n)$ can describe a possible solution as a service composition with $n$ tasks.
-An element $θ_i$ in   corresponds to a selected service from the candidates for the ith task.
+​	For the problem of selecting optimal services with best QoS value while considering mobility, the vector  $\Theta= (θ_1, . . . , θ_n)$ can describe a possible solution as a service composition with $n$ tasks.
+An element $θ_i$ in corresponds to a selected service from the candidates for the $i$th task.
 The evaluation function for the parameter vector is as follows:
+$$
+F(\Theta) = \coprod_{\theta_i}rt_{\theta_i}
+$$

-​	The target of the mobile service composition problem in MSSC is to find  to obtain the smallest $F( \Theta)$.
+​	The target of the mobile service composition problem in MSON is to find  to obtain the biggest $F( \Theta)$.
 Thus, the problem is equivalent to the integer program described in (2).
 An integer programming problem is known to be NP-hard.
 Then the service composition problem in MSSC is NP-hard.

 ​	For such a problem, integer programming can be utilized to obtain the optimal solution.
-However, they might cost much time when the problem size increases.
+However, they might cost much more time with the increment of problem size.
 In mobile environment, the requirement on runtime is essential since the environment parameters for computation may vary much within a short time.
 Therefore, although integer programming can obtain the optimal result, it is not suitable to the problem due to its poor scalability.
-So one possible way to obtain a satisfactory solu- tion in an accepted execution time is to design a heuristic search method and find the near optimal solution.
-For exam- ple, metaheuristic algorithms such as GAs and PSO, can be utilized to solve this problem.
+So one possible way to obtain a satisfactory solution in an accepted execution time is to design a heuristic search method and find the near optimal solution.
+Forexample, meta-heuristic algorithms such as GAs and PSO, can be utilized to solve this problem.
 Among them, we find that KH algorithm can reduce the search space and return high approximate optima.
-Thus, we propose a solution method based on it to find an approximate optimal solution in polynomial time **[2]**.
+Thus, we propose a solution method based on it to find an approximate optimal solution in polynomial time **[2] 修改方法**.

 ## IV Composition Algorithm

-​	A genetic algorithm (GA) is a search heuristic that mimicsthe process of natural evolution and it is widely employedas the optimization algorithm (Engelbrecht 2007).
-Someresearchers have applied GA to solve the problem of opti-mal service selection, and it achieves good performance(Canfora et al. 2005; Ma and Zhang 2008; Syu et al. 2011; Wuet al. 2012).
-However, standard genetic algorithm is prone topremature convergence on local optimum and all individualsin the population tend to be similar, resulting in early termi-nation of evolution.
-Furthermore, when taking into accountbusiness correlations in service composition, the search forthe optimal solution will be even more difficult, as SC makesmany solutions in the search space infeasible, and QC makessearch landscape more rugged **[11]**.
+​	Genetic algorithm (GA) is a search heuristic that mimicsthe process of natural evolution and it is widely employedas the optimization algorithm (Engelbrecht 2007).
+Some researchers have applied GA to solve the problem of optimal service selection, and it achieves good performance(Canfora et al. 2005; Ma and Zhang 2008; Syu et al. 2011; Wuet al. 2012).
+However, standard genetic algorithm is prone topremature convergence on local optimum and all individualsin the population tend to be similar, resulting in early termination of evolution.
+Furthermore, when taking into account business correlations in service composition, the search for the optimal solution will be even more difficult, as SC makes many solutions in the search space infeasible, and QC makessearch landscape more rugged **[11]**.

-​	Due to violations of selection correlations and consumers’global QoS constraints, new individuals (i.e. concrete com-posite services in this paper) generated by the populationinitialization procedure, the crossover operator and the muta-tion operator may not be feasible.
+​	Due to violations of selection correlations and consumers’ global QoS constraints, new individuals (i.e. concrete com-posite services in this paper) generated by the populationinitialization procedure, the crossover operator and the muta-tion operator may not be feasible.
 Conventionally, there aretwo constraint handling mechanisms in GA to address the infeasible individual problem.
 One is the penalty mechanism, that is, to give penalty to infeasible individuals when evalu- ating their fitness values.
 The other is the repair mechanism, that is, to use domain-specific knowledge to fix up those infeasible individuals in the population such that all the indi- viduals in the population are always feasible.
 As individuals not satisfying end-to-end QoS constraints may have some genes that are essential to build the optimal composite ser- vice, penalty mechanism is adopted to handle them and it will be explained in “fitness function and sharing fitness function” section.
 Meanwhile, since individuals violating selection cor- relations can be fixed up according to correlation rules, the repair mechanism is employed for these infeasible individu- als and it will be elaborated in “Repair operator” section **[11]**.

 **Genetic Encoding [11]**